efreitasn/cfop/README.md

 ### Flag
 A flag is an option that can only be of boolean type.
 That way, it doesn't take an argument.

-### Subcommand
-A subcommand doesn't start with any special character and it's basically an argument with a function mapped to it.
-To be a subcommand, it must come right after the command, otherwise it'll be considered an argument to the command.
-Any options, flags or arguments that come after a subcommand are handled by the subcommand, and not by the command.

 ### Argument
 If the term is not an option or flag, nor a subcommand, it is an argument.
 It can be an argument to an option, to a command or to a subcommand.

 ### Example
-Let's take the grep command as an example to show how this nomenclature plays out:
+Let's take the `grep` command as an example to show how this nomenclature is applied:

 ```bash
 grep foo -n -B=20